 Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

-A cutting tool is a wedge shape device that removes material from blanks to give it a size and shape.
-In the single point Cutting tool, there is only a single point of contact between the tool and the workpiece.
+A cutting tool is a wedge-shaped device that removes material from blanks to give it a size and shape.
+In the single-point Cutting tool, there is only a single point of contact between the tool and the workpiece.
 So let’s learn more about Single Point Cutting Tool in this article.

-While machining or cutting operation, the cutting tool compresses a thin layer of metal around it and eventually shear it off when the pressure becomes excessive.
+While machining or cutting operation, the cutting tool compresses a thin layer of metal around it and eventually shears it off when the pressure becomes excessive.

 To cut metals, three relative motions are required.
 Those are feed, velocity, and depth of cut.
 Though the cutting tool does not provide all these motions, the cutting tool is designed in such a shape that the machine can provide all those motions.